LinqLover/trace4d/docs/experience-report.md

 # Experience Report

-> - **Configuration effort:** How many operations are required to reach a usable configuration in terms of filters and forces?
+> - **Configuration effort:** How many operations are required to achieve a usable configuration in terms of filters and forces?
 > - **Clarity of entities:** Is the quantity of displayed entities manageable or overwhelming?
 > - **Structure:** Is it possible and easy to identify regions of the object graph?
 How meaningful are the identified patterns?
 > - **Animation:** Is it possible and easy to recognize, follow, and perceive the flow of activity?